DidierRLopes/my-website/my-website/blog/2022-06-28-web3-symbols-and-community.md

 ![image](https://github.com/Meg1211/my-website/assets/88618738/b6088f2a-5ec2-42f8-adef-e4dcf1e6e812)

 And that is what we are doing at OpenBB to build a stronger community?
-Do you have any other tips / tricks?
+Do you have any other tips/tricks?
 Feel free to share them!

 Hope you enjoyed this post and as always, am looking to hear feedback!
-Didier Lopes

 _PS: I’d like to take this chance to say that our OpenBB Bot launch will occur in the coming weeks, you won’t have to wait much longer 🦋_